Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_tab_cmp.md

 >"**M**Vndus est compages ex cælo, terráq;, & iis naturis coagmentata quæ vtroque continentur.
 Cœlum est id quod omnia, quæ sunt, præter seipsum complectitur.", (Petavius, ([1630](https://doi.org/10.3931/e-rara-2004), p.
 261).

+>The world is a structure of heaven and earth, connected by the natures contained in both.
+The Universe is that what all things, except itself containing, are.

 Table 1.
 Comparison of the *celestial* and *elementary orbits* with the *planets* and *spheres*, the *natura*, described in fol.
 VIr and fol.
 Vv (Schedel, [1493](https://daten.digitale-sammlungen.de/~db/0003/bsb00034024/images/index.html?id=00034024)) as well as depicted in Velho ([1568](http://catalogue.bnf.fr/ark:/12148/cb416166390), fol.
 9r-10v) and alternatively described in *de zonis*, Petavius ([1630](https://doi.org/10.3931/e-rara-2004), p.
 266)
 ~~~
 fol.
 VIr											fol.
 Vv			Velho			Petavius